 Professional Growth and Leadership with G-Suite: Advanced

-To earn this 0.25 credit badge you will submit one type of evidence from the list below to demonstrate your competency in using advanced G-Suite tools to support your professional growth and leadership.
+To earn this 0.25 credit microcredential you will submit one type of evidence from the list below to demonstrate your competency in using advanced G-Suite tools to support your professional growth and leadership.
 You will also complete a short written or video reflective analysis.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

-This badge and the others in the Google Advanced stack are meant for educators to earn after earning the badges in the Google Fundamentals stack.
-Educators completing this badge will demonstrate their understanding of how to use various advanced G-Suite resources for professional growth and leadership.
+This microcredential and the others in the Google Advanced stack are meant for educators to earn after completing the Google Fundamentals stack.
+Educators completing this microcredential will demonstrate their understanding of how to use various advanced G-Suite resources for professional growth and leadership.

 G-Suite: A suite of online tools designed to help increase opportunities for critical thinking, communication, collaboration, and creativity while also supporting the learning objectives.
 G-Suite includes a number of Google products that promote collaboration and tools that can be used to save time and increase student engagement.

 School-wide Support Models : Instructional coaches, school site mentors, staff-development workshops, student-led support, and self-guided professional development are examples of school-wide support models.

 Personalized Learning : Refers to instruction in which the pace of learning and the instructional approach are optimized for the needs of each learner.
 Learning objectives, instructional approaches, and instructional content (and its sequencing) may vary based on learner needs.
 The learning activities are meaningful and relevant to learners, driven by their interests, and often self-initiated.